BeBOP-OBON/0_protocol_collection_template/README.md

 ## Aim and scope

 We aim to achieve increased comparability between Biomolecular Ocean Practices (BOPs).
-Currently, the wealth of ocean biomolecular practices is shared in diverse formats (e.g. text in publications, pdfs, ...).
+Currently, the wealth of ocean biomolecular practices is shared in diverse formats (e.g., text in publications, PDFs, ...).
 To allow the community to understand differences in practices and the potential for integrating the data generated using the BOPs, we intend to offer means of standardization via the development of the templates found in this repository.
 These will allow humans to more efficiently (or at all) log and compare protocols at scale.

 ## Example BeBOP protocols